FDA reps in Dstl awarded the Group Impact Award 2025

 Katherine Hutchinson speaks to the winners of the Group Impact Award 2025: FDA reps Gareth Conway, Karen Craddock, Matt Gibb and Simon Botting at the Defence Science and Technology Laboratory (Dstl).

-The winner of the 2025 Group Impact Award was the FDA reps and activists at the Defence Science and Technology Laboratory (Dstl), for building a hugely influential and rapidly growing membership from a very low base, providing string leadership and supporting members through difficult times.
+The winner of the 2025 Group Impact Award was the FDA reps and activists at the Defence Science and Technology Laboratory (Dstl), for building a hugely influential and rapidly growing membership from a very low base, providing strong leadership and supporting members through difficult times.

 Dstl, an executive agency of the Ministry of Defence (MOD), looks to maximise the strategic advantages technology offers UK defence and security.
 It has its own terms and conditions, HR policies and pay negotiations.